kubernetes/enhancements/keps/sig-autoscaling/20181106-in-place-update-of-pod-resources.md

   determine if in-place resize is possible.
 * Impact of memory-backed emptyDir volumes: If memory-backed emptyDir is in use, Kubelet will clear out any files in emptyDir upon Container restart.
+* At this time, Vertical Pod Autoscaler should not be used with Horizontal Pod Autoscaler on CPU, memory.
+This enhancement does not change that limitation.

 ### Affected Components